Updated 2023

 - Stainless steel water bottle with time markings– Many people are more prone to hydrate with a goal.
 This stainless steel water bottle has time markings and avoids the use of plastic.

 - Brain retraining program– The brain can be retrained.
 Think of these programs as options to rewire your brain.
 This may be helpful for anxiety, depression, fibromyalgia, chronic fatigue, long COVID, and other conditions that can be difficult to treat.
 They are a new way to approach these conditions that often accompany folks on a gluten-free diet.
 I have seen them provide great benefits.
-Three options are; DNRS Dr. Gupta Program ANS Rewire.
+Three options are; DNRS, Dr. Gupta Program ANS Rewire.

 - Migraine relief- Many people eliminate gluten because it helps their migraines.
 This great “stocking stuffer” idea can also help if migraines still occur.

-- Stylish Shower seat When feeling under the weather of low energy is an issue, and standing in the shower is a problem, give this stylish acrylic shower seat a go.
+- *Stylish Shower Seat When feeling under the weather of low energy is an issue, and standing in the shower is a problem, give this stylish acrylic shower seat a go.
 Easy to clean and affordable, you won’t even notice it is there until it is needed.

 For a more personal touch